Introduction

 3.3 The Visitor Center

-The Visitor Center serves as an entry point to the memorial site, providing visitors with practical information, guidance, and additional resources.
-You can obtain maps, audio guides, and books to enhance your experience.
+The Visitor Center acts as an entrance into the memorial site, offering visitors useable and valuable information, direction, etc. You can order maps, audio guides and books to help you along.

 4. Tips for Visiting the Berlin Wall Memorial